Hawaii: Ultimate Adventure and Service

 Summer is also the time of year these turtles typically come on the beach to nest.
 This means that it is very likely we’ll have the opportunity to participate in a night watch for nesting turtles or watch over a nest hatching and help the babies make their way safely to the ocean!

-Our service work will be complemented with plenty of fun activities, including a boat trip to snorkel in famous Molokini Crater, sea kayaking and stand up paddle boarding, riding in a traditional outrigger canoe, zip lining through the jungle, scuba diving (optional), and learning to hula from a professional hula dancer.
+Our service work will be complemented with plenty of fun activities, including a boat trip to snorkel in famous Molokini Crater, sea kayaking and stand up paddle boarding, riding in a traditional outrigger canoe, scuba diving (optional), and learning to hula from a professional hula dancer.

 There will also be an optional excursion to catch the sunrise from the top of Halakeala Volcano and bike down through the clouds.
 For those who don’t feel comfortable biking, don’t worry, there is the option to ride down in a van too!